 Salt, or sodium chloride, is a core ingredient in nutrition: essentially it keeps cells working properly (electrolyte balance).
 It’s a natural preservative and has been for thousands of years – thanks to being very good at drying food out and preventing spoilage.
-Salt is also super tasty, as any one who loves a crisp knows, and we add it to our food as a natural flavour enhancer.
+Salt is also super tasty, as any one who loves crisps knows, and we add it to our food as a natural flavour enhancer.
 All this means it goes in our dog’s food, too.
 But what does salt mean for dog health?
 Is salt bad for dogs?

-Our Head Vet Sean often gets asked if it’s something we need to be wary of in dogs’ diets, so we decided to take a look.
+Our Head Vet Sean often gets asked if it’s something we need to be wary of in dogs’ diets.
+So we decided to take a look.

 Salt: the good news

 Dogs need salt for their cells to function and a healthy amount of it is between 0.25g – 1.5g per 100g of food.
 At these levels, salt isn’t bad for dogs and helps maintain cellular functions like fluid balance, acid-base balance and nerve signal transmission.